 There is also a web-based mobile app that includes guides to the palace and gardens as well as an English-language audio guide.

 There are also several paid tours (which cost £5 each) that take you to parts of the palace that are not accessible with a standard entry ticket.

 It is one of the more expensive stately homes that you can visit in Britain and as it is not managed by either English Heritage or the National Trust, English Heritage and National Trust members must pay to visit.
-However, it is free to visit if you have the Oxford Pass and visitors with a valid National Art Pass and people arriving by bus are able to get a discount off the admission charge (you may be asked to show your bus ticket to claim the discounted admission charge).
+However, visitors with a valid National Art Pass are able to get a 30% discount off the admission price.

 In addition, UK taxpayers who agree to donate their admission fee under the Gift Aid scheme can have their entry converted to an annual pass.

 For the most part, Blenheim Palace is wheelchair accessible and both wheelchairs and mobility scooters can be hired free of charge (for a refundable deposit) from the Flagstaff Visitor Information Point near the main entrance.
 The few areas that are not wheelchair accessible include the upstairs area of the palace, where The Untold Story visitor experience is located, the Duke’s Floor Tour, the Upstairs Tour and part of the Lake and Cascade footpath.